i2na/i2na/README.md

 🧩 **Now**: Developing `Digital Twin` services with a focus on 3D visualization using `Autodesk APS Viewer SDK` at `Mossland`.
 <br>
-🎯 **Goal**: Establishing a fully synchronized physical-to-digital model pipeline.
+🎯 **Goal**: Create a development pipeline that simplifies building Digital Twin services.

 <br>